Skip to main content

 December 12, 2025

-Work Hours When School is in Session Students maintaining valid F-1 or J-1 status may work on campus as employment that is “incidental to status.”
+Work Hours When School is in Session Students maintaining valid F-1 or J-1 status may work on campus as employment is “incidental to status.”
 Please remember: Students may work up to 20 hours per week total during the fall and spring semesters.
 This 20-hour limit applies to all combined on-campus positions.
-Students are responsible for monitoring your…
+Students are responsible for monitoring your hours…

 Important Reminders for International Students Graduating Fall 2025